Cray-HPE/docs-csm/install/common-pre-install/README.md

 ## 1. Deploy management nodes

-The first nodes to deploy are the NCNs.
-These will host CSM services that are required for deploying the rest of the supercomputer.
+The first nodes to deploy are the [management nodes](../../glossary.md#management-nodes).
+These [Non-Compute Nodes (NCNs)](../../glossary.md#non-compute-node-ncn) will host CSM services that are required for deploying the rest of the supercomputer.

 See [Deploy Management Nodes](../deploy_non-compute_nodes.md).